Flowing water

 Dividing the network into district metering areas

-Operating a water distribution network is no easy task.
+It is not an easy task to operate a water distribution network.
 A network often covers an extensive area and a complex, hidden system of pipes, making it difficult to detect changes, damages or illegal connections.

-Dividing the supply network into smaller sections – district metering areas (DMA) – is a more efficient technique for NRW management.
+Dividing the supply network into smaller sections – district metering areas (DMA) – is a more efficient way of managing NRW.
 DMAs provide the ability to measure water balance and to secure low pressure for each section separately.
-Operators are then able to better plan and prioritise their efforts, and this way, dividing your network into DMAs can optimise the efficiency of the entire network and result in considerable operating and maintenance cost savings as well as reduced water loss.
+Operators are then able to better plan and prioritise their efforts, and this way, dividing your network into DMAs can optimise the efficiency of the entire network and lead to significant savings in operating and maintenance costs, as well as reduced water loss.

 AVK solutions for optimising district metering areas (DMAs)